-Classifying and sorting activities can also be good for developing fine motor skills.
+Another benefit of sorting activities is the development of fine motor skills.
 Fine motor skills help children engage with the smaller more precise movements they will need as they continue to grow and develop.
-Many classification and sorting activities lend themselves to being great fine motor activities as well.
+Many classifications and sorting activities lend themselves to being great fine motor activities as well.

 How to help your child develop their skills in classifying and sorting: